Treats high levels of uric acid in the body.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Avoid taking large doses of vitamin C while you are using this medicine.
+- Do not take large doses of vitamin C while you are taking this medicine.

 Warnings While Using This Medicine

-- Check with your doctor before using this medicine if you have diabetes, high blood pressure, heart failure, seizures, kidney disease, liver disease, or other medical problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have diabetes, high blood pressure, heart failure, seizures, kidney disease, liver disease, or other medical problems.

 Possible Side Effects While Using This Medicine